 Tip: Automate Freeing up RAM by Cron Job

 Now that you know how to free up memory on your computer, you may want to automate the clearing memory process in a certain frequency.
-It can easily be done by applying a cron job.
-Note that I strongly advise NOT to apply cron job of server machines!
+It can easily be done by applying a cron process.
+Note that I strongly advise NOT to apply cron job on server machines!
 It could corrupt the server data.
 This is to be used only on desktop and laptop PCs.

 STEP 1: To get started, launch terminal and enter the following command to install vim.
 It is a preferred text editor to create sh files.

 Pay attention to the terminal and enter the root password and ‘Y’ when requested.